-The Robert Wood Johnson Foundation Health Care Consumer Confidence Index (RWJF Index) is a monthly survey that evaluates consumer confidence in American health care.
-The RWJF Index is created from data collected by the Surveys of Consumers, a monthly survey of 500 households conducted by the Survey Research Center at the University of Michigan.
-Analysis of the data is provided by the University of Minnesota’s State Health Access Data Assistance Center (SHADAC).
+Americans’ confidence in their ability to afford future care and maintain coverage fell in October.
+The Robert Wood Johnson Foundation Health Care Consumer Confidence Index (RWJF Index) decreased from 101.5 points in September to 99.1 points in October.
+The RWJF Index is a monthly survey that evaluates consumer confidence in American health care.
+It is tabulated by the University of Minnesota's State Health Access Data Assistance Center (SHADAC) using data collected as part of the Surveys of Consumers, conducted by the Survey Research Center at the University of Michigan.

 RWJF Public Perception Index